-WHYP Radio 1370 AM WICU TV Channel 12 STAR 103.7 FM WJET TV Channel 24
+WHYP Radio 1370 AM WICU TV Channel 12 STAR 103.7 FM WJET TV Channel 24 WSEE TV Channel 35 www.corrysd.net

 Please do not call the schools to check on school closing.
 It is important that we keep the lines open.
 Parents will also be called through the School Messenger phoning system.
 It is the parents' responsibility to keep this phone number current.